Cheapest Michigan General Liability Insurance Companies

 The cheapest policy usually works fine when a customer trips over a display or a contractor scratches your floor.
 Where budget insurers fall short is handling the kinds of claims that happen specifically in Michigan:

-• Lake effect snow liability: A Traverse City restaurant's budget insurer denied a parking lot slip-and-fall claim, citing "extreme weather event" exclusions even though lake effect snow is routine in northern Michigan.
+• Lake effect snow liability: A Traverse City restaurant owner's budget insurer denied a parking lot slip-and-fall claim under an "extreme weather event" exclusion, even though lake effect snow happens every winter in northern Michigan.

-• Great Lakes shipping and ferry operations: A Mackinac Island ferry operator's cheap policy excluded passenger injuries during rough water docking, leaving him personally liable for $165,000 when high winds caused a hard landing.
+• Great Lakes shipping and ferry operations: A Mackinac Island ferry operator's low-cost policy excluded passenger injuries during rough water docking.
+When high winds caused a hard landing, he paid $165,000 out of pocket.

-• Automotive supplier operations: A Warren auto parts manufacturer's low-cost policy didn't cover defective component liability, forcing him to pay $220,000 out of pocket when faulty brackets shut down a Detroit assembly line.
+• Automotive supplier operations: A Warren auto parts manufacturer's budget policy left out defective component liability.
+Faulty brackets shut down a Detroit assembly line, costing him $220,000.

-• Game day and tailgating liability: An East Lansing bar owner's budget insurer refused to cover a sidewalk tent collapse during MSU football weekend, citing a temporary structure exclusion that cost him $125,000 personally.
+• Game day and tailgating liability: An East Lansing bar owner's budget insurer refused a claim after a sidewalk tent collapsed during MSU football weekend.
+A temporary structure exclusion left him personally on the hook for $125,000.

-• Up North seasonal tourism: A Petoskey summer rental owner's discount policy had a seasonal occupancy clause she didn't know about, denying her $95,000 claim when a guest was injured during fall color weekend.
+• Up North seasonal tourism: A Petoskey summer rental owner didn't know her discount policy had a seasonal occupancy clause.
+A guest injury during fall color weekend led to a denied $95,000 claim.

-• Detroit historic district and blight issues: A Corktown cafe owner's cheap policy excluded liability from adjacent blighted properties, leaving him to pay $75,000 when someone tripped on a broken city sidewalk outside his building.
+• Detroit historic district and blight issues: A Corktown cafe owner's cheap policy excluded liability from adjacent blighted properties.
+When someone tripped on a broken city sidewalk outside his building, he paid $75,000 out of pocket.

 Learn more about this coverage type: General liability insurance guide

-How To Get Cheaper General Liability Insurance in Michigan Without Sacrificing Protection
+How to Get Cheaper General Liability Insurance in Michigan

 Michigan business owners have several strategies available to bring down what they pay for general liability coverage each year while still getting the protection their contracts and operations require: